maxohsawa/atm-exercise/README.md

 # ATM Exercise

 ### Description
 This exercise demonstrates using React functional components and state to create an interactive ATM demo.
+It is based on starter code provided by MIT xPRO MERN Stack Professional Certification Course.
+Features added include not showing input interface until a selection is made from a drop down, and disabling the submit button until a valid amount is entered.

 ### How to Run
 Currently there is no live demo.
 It can be run locally with npm http-server and relies on React and Babel CDNs.